justincy/d3-pedigree-examples/README.md

   To display descendants we swap the x and y then negate the x value which puts child nodes at the left.

+* You have to draw two different trees in order to display both ancestors and descendants which dramatically increases the complexity.
+I strongly suggest an OOP approach if you need to do that.
+As you can see in the source code, it gets pretty hairy otherwise.